- Code ASIA2065

 See Future Offerings

-3. Apply these concepts in analysing political phenomena within and betweeen states.
+- Apply these concepts in analysing political phenomena within and between states in Asia.

-4. Understand the foundations and implications of comparative method in political science research.
+- Analyse the foundations and implications of the comparative method in political science research.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.